yihyap/sagemaker-workshop/README.md

 # sagemaker-workshop

-## Objective

-The objective of the workshop is to share with the audience how to leverage on SageMaker capability to build machine learning use cases.
+The objective of the workshop is to demonstrate SageMaker capability for machine learning developer to build, train and deploy model at scale.

-Key focus:

-- High level architecture of SageMaker
-- Build, train, deploy model SageMaker
-- Bring existing training script to SageMaker

 ## Create Notebook